MovingBlocks/TempDoc/Dev-Setup.md

 #### Common issues:

 * Usually the project will find a 1.6 Java SDK and know about Java - if you get a massive amount of Java errors (or don't see the "Run" option on Terasology.java) you may have to check under File / Project Structure / Platform Settings / SDKs to see if you have a valid Java setup.
 Sometimes you may only have a 1.7 SDK installed, that will trigger this issue too.
-Just add the 1.7 and use that instead or install a 1.6
+Just add the 1.7 and use that instead or install a 1.6.
+Click [HERE](https://raw.github.com/CallMeAsher/TeraMisc/master/wiki/AddSdkGuide.jpg) to see how to add the 1.6 SDK if IntelliJ doesn't show it by default.
 * You may have to set your JAVA_HOME also - such as on Linux with a command like this: `export JAVA_HOME="/usr/lib/jvm/java-6-sun"`
 * Outdated graphics card drivers can cause startup problems and some cards just seem quirky.
 Please post in the [Support Forum](http://forum.movingblocks.net/forums/support.20/) if you still have issues after installing your latest drivers and attach the log file from the /logs directory
 * We've seen a Windows 7 machine once fail to use Git to communicate with GitHub properly from command line and IntelliJ, yet be okay with Git Bash.
 Turned out the user home dir wasn't set right, so Git couldn't find the SSH files.
 Solution was to set the `HOME` environment variable to the user's home directory (like `C:\Users\[Username]`).
 Git Bash was smart enough to do without.